ClaudiaLie/MS_4_FitIt/README.md

     `$ python3 manage.py migrate`

-    After migrations have been applied you will need to reupload the fixtures to the heroku database using.
+    After migrations have been applied you will need to re-upload the fixtures to the heroku database using.

     `$ python3 manage.py loaddata categories`
     `$ python3 manage.py loaddata products`